 Uploading image assets

-You can upload GeoTIFF image files up to 10 GB in size to your Earth Engine user folder.
-To upload a GeoTIFF, click the button, then select Image upload.
+To upload a GeoTIFF using the Code Editor, click the button, then select Image upload.
 Earth Engine presents an upload dialog which should look similar to Figure 1.
 Click the SELECT button and navigate to a GeoTIFF on your local file system.

 Give the image an appropriate asset ID (which doesn't already exist) in your

 user folder.
 If you'd like to upload the image into an existing folder or collection,

 prefix the asset ID with the folder or collection ID, for example

 Once you have started the upload, an 'Asset ingestion' task appears on the Tasks tab at the right side of the Code Editor.
 Hovering over the task in the task manager shows a ? icon which you can use to check the upload status.
 To cancel an upload, click on the spinning icon next to the task.
 Once the ingestion is complete, the asset will appear in your user folder with aicon.

 To upload an image from a TFRecord file, you must have the associated mixer file that was generated when you exported imagery on which you performed inference.
 See the export page for details on the mixer file.
 More specifically, to import predictions (as an image) made on exported imagery,

 - Export imagery into one or more TFRecord files.

 - Perform inference on the imagery (i.e.